veeso-dev/blog.veeso.dev/blog/post-30/index-en.md

 }
 ```

-Here `T` is the return type of the task
+Here `T` is the return type of the task.

 Then we define the runtime, which will have a sender to send tasks to the worker: